Joel-Strand/112-Final-Project/README.md

 To compile, run "javac Main.java" in the command line.
 To run, run "java Main {theta} < {filepath}" in the command line.
 The file path must be the absolute file path.

 ## When the simulation runs, you have numerous controls:
 1. To add new bodies, click and hold within the window of the progam to spawn bodies with random masses, velocities, and colors.
 New bodies will spawn at your mouse location.
-Bodies will stop spawning when you release the mouse.
+Bodies will stop spawning when you release the mouse. <br />
     a.
 Use the SHIFT Key while creating new bodies to create bodies with a much larger mass
 2. To create a black hole, press "Q" with your mouse within the window of the program.
 Multiple can be created by holding the mouse down.
 A black hole will spawn at your mouse location.
 3. Arrow Keys: <br />